adrien-k/couloir/README.md

 Temporarily expose a http local service to the Internet using your own server.

-- **Encrypted**: traffic in and out of the relay is encrypted with auto-generated Let's Encrypt TLS certificates.
+- **Encrypted**: traffic in and out of the relay is encrypted with auto-generated TLS certificates.
-- **Self-contained**: does not require any anything else (SSH, Nginx, Caddy, ...).
+- **Self-contained**: does not require anything else to work (SSH, Nginx, Caddy, ...).
 - **No configuration**: works out-of-the-box.
 Can be adjusted through a few CLI options.
-- **Compatible with Websockets**
+- Compatible with Websockets.

-_This is still an alpha version so please do not use it for anything too serious.
-There are plenty of more reliable projects to do this_
+_This is still an alpha version so do not use it for anything too serious._

 ## Installation